47783-0101-XX KALBITOR 10MG/ML Solution (SHIRE US INC.)

 Low C1-INH functional level (C1-INH functional level below the lower limit of normal as defined by the performing lab) and ANY ONE of the following:

-Individual positive family history of HAE
+Individual has a positive family history of HAE

 HAE II (C1-inhibitor dysfunction) if ALL of the following: